Australian passive AMR surveillance (APAS)

 APAS was established by the Commission in 2015 with the support of Queensland Health, which enabled access to its OrgTRx system as the information technology base infrastructure to develop a national passive AMR surveillance system.
 The objective of APAS is to provide analytical capability and reporting of resistance at the local, jurisdictional and national levels, enabling clinicians and policy-makers access to enhanced information, data and reports to inform appropriate action in response to AMR.

-Sullivan Nicolaides Pathology has also been an important early contributor to national passive surveillance through the provision of reports on resistance in isolates referred by hospitals, aged care homes, community and general practices in Queensland and Northern NSW.
+Sullivan Nicolaides Pathology has also been an important contributor to national passive surveillance through the provision of reports on resistance in isolates referred by hospitals, aged care homes, community and general practices in Queensland and Northern NSW for many years.

-The data captured, via APAS, is being used to report on AMR data in the form of:
+The data captured through APAS is used to report on AMR data in the form of:

 - Longitudinal datasets for specified organism-antimicrobial combinations